xhofe/auto-continue-visit/README.md

 ### Add a new site

 Edit `src/config.ts` to add a new site.
+For every site, just add a record to the `config` array.
-The key of the record is the link of the site, and the value is continue method.
+The `link` is just the link of the site, and the other field is for continue method.

 There are two continue methods now: